Russian: Руслан и Людмила, Ruslan i Lyudmila

 On the journey back, they met the giant head, now near death from the wounds suffered in his earlier struggle with Ruslan.
 After seeing that Ruslan had emerged victorious over his brother, the head took one last breath in peace, content that justice had been done.

 Leaving the head and drawing closer to Kiev, Ruslan and the others set up camp for the night.
 While they were sleeping, the cowardly and evil Farlaf, aided by the ugly witch Naina, plunged a sword three times into Ruslan, leaving our hero there to die.
 If only the old Finn wizard was there to do his magic now…

-Farlaf then carried Ludmila back to Kiev himself and was greeted with much jubilation by the people there.
-Ludmila, however, remained unconscious.
+Farlaf then carried Lyudmila back to Kiev himself and was greeted with much jubilation by the people there.
+Lyudmila, however, remained unconscious.
 Not only that, the city of Kiev itself was besieged by enemy nomads.

-It was now time for him to see about his lovely but still unconscious Ludmila.
+It was now time for him to see about his lovely but still unconscious Lyudmila.
 Ruslan went to her room and tried to wake her with a magical ring given to him by the wizard.
-After a few anxious moments, Ludmila finally opened her eyes, and:
+After a few anxious moments, Lyudmila finally opened her eyes, and:

 Marveled at the long night.

 Ruslan and Lyudmila were together again and lived happily for the rest of their lives.